 Smoked Tuna on a Pit Boss

-While this tuna recipe is fairly simple, it has complex flavors.
-I love how juicy and tender the tuna stays but you still get that deep smoky flavor.
-Another thing I love is how tuna has that meaty texture like steak, so its a good alternative if you don’t feel like red meat.
+While this tuna recipe is fairly simple, it delivers complex flavors that’ll surprise you.
+I love how juicy and tender the tuna stays while still getting that deep smoky flavor throughout.

 What Temperature to Smoke Tuna on a Pit Boss